 You bring up an interesting point.
 Through the course of doing these conversations with other folks in the data and analytics space, we’ve been able to talk to a lot of people who are identifying the problems internally at their company and trying to solve them.
 I think you get to sit in an interesting spot, similar to us at AtScale, where you talk to a bunch of prospects who come to you with that challenge or problem and try to understand how you can help them solve it.
 I’d be curious in your role, in talking to the prospects from the SafeGraph standpoint, what tend to be the couple of large challenges that you see your prospects facing that you’re trying to help them overcome?

 A: I can give you a little bit more context about what SafeGraph data is to help contextualize that problem.
 Since SafeGraph is a geospatial data company, in particular, we’re focused on understanding places and points of interest.
-Places that you might put on a map, places that consumers would visit like businesses or coffee shops, restaurants, malls, hotels, etc. We have foot-traffic data about those places.
-So we can understand things like what times of day are people visiting those places.
-How has foot traffic this week versus last week changed, stuff like that.
+Places that you might put on a map, places that consumers would visit like businesses or coffee shops, restaurants, malls, hotels, etc.

 Our customers come in different types of buckets.
 There’s lots of use cases in retail and real estate, financial services, and marketing and ad technology.
 But all those use cases have some common problems.
 A lot of them have to do with things like data interoperability and how I work with the data.
 One of the sort of common problems that we see often is that all of these businesses and areas that we’re talking about care about places for different reasons and in different ways.
 In many cases, these customers already have data about places in some form or another.
 That could be first party data that they have about their own businesses.
 That could be data that they’ve gotten from some other source.
 Ultimately you want to try to combine these data sets together to answer their questions.